d-kleine/barrel_detection/README.md

 ## Task Description

 The task involves determining the exact position and orientation of the barrel of a radio-controlled tank toy using a smartphone camera.
 The goal is to develop a program that can accurately identify the 2D coordinates and orientation of the barrel in a captured image.
-This information will be used to simulate firing digital "ammunition" from the barrel's location via VR.
+This information will be used to simulate firing digital "ammunition" from the barrel's muzzle via AR.

 ## Importance